 In the Altimeter Mode, hold down (a) for at least five seconds.
-First, Trek Hold End and the elapsed time pointer (m) will flash.
-After that, Hold will disappear.
-Release (b) when Hold disappears.
+First, Trek Hold End and the elapsed time pointer (a) will flash, After that, Hold will disappear.
+Release (a) when Hold disappears.
 This stops updating of trek log values (high altitude/low altitude, cumulative ascent/descent).

 To start a new trek log record while there are already 14 trek log records in memory, you will need to delete existing records.
-For more information, see "To delete data in a specific memory area" (page
+For more information, see "To delete data in a specific memory area" (page E-72).